-Working with antique tools is a labor of love that teaches the value of patience and requires a “make do and mend” approach.
+Working with mix-matched, often damaged, antique tools is a labor of love that teaches the value of patience and requires a “make do and mend” approach.
 It’s the best way to learn the ancient craft of letterpress and it’s immensely rewarding on the days when things work out.

 - A scrap collection of metal antique type, ornament borders, and corner fills – well-loved, missing sorts, often damaged, still useful

 - A small handful of moveable fonts sets from various type foundry’s – dusty, well cared for, and used for the very first time

 - A stray collection of wood type, line blocks, and halftone blocks carefully collected over time

 - Rubber-based Van Son Holland Ink: Pantone yellow, warm red, reflex blue, black, and transparent white